chrisdegutis/ad-user-creation-script/README.md

 </p>

 <p>
-Using PowerShell to automate user creation demonstrates how administrators manage large numbers of accounts efficiently in enterprise environments instead of creating users manually.
+Using PowerShell ISE to automate user creation demonstrates how administrators manage large numbers of accounts efficiently in enterprise environments instead of creating users manually.
 </p>